IIEWFL/imad5112-assignment-1-st10489831-Mahlatse-Mokabane/README.md

 *The app will then automatically recommend a meal for that specific time of day the user has entered

-*Then you click the reset button which will clear bothe the input and your display, and a toast message will pop up.
+*Then you click the reset button which will clear both the input and your display, and a toast message will pop up.

 *Then you will dismiss the app once you have got the recommendation for the meal of the given time of day.

 UTILIZATION OF GITHUB AND GITHUB ACTIONS:

+To upload your Android Studio program to GitHub, you need to:

+*close your project on andriod studio, then right click the program you wish to move to Github and select open Git Bash here.

+*Then you will make use of the Git commands:
+~ git init : this will initi